 In the related industry of eSports, revenue is made when spectators pay to view professional video game athletes playing against each other.
 Platforms such as Riot Games have pressure to uphold the integrity of their competitions, reduce player fraud, match-fixing, cheating and ensure fair play to retain viewers and attract top athletes.

 In addition to cheat detection, platforms also need to meet regulations on minors’ participation in tournaments for certain jurisdictions.
 As an example, Sweden and Spain, for example, have banned betting on tournaments where all or most players are under 18, which means that operators need to determine the age of their players in order to take the appropriate measures and avoid use of fake online betting age.

-Navigating the regulatory requirements while trying to serve global or regional audiences requires eSports platforms to deploy identity and age verification at scale.
-For example, Passbase client ZLeague hosts tournaments for Warzone and Fortnite and in order to ensure the best gaming and viewer experiences, they ensure that paid entry tournament players are 18+ and legal residents of USA, Canada, UK, Ireland or Germany.
+Navigating the regulatory requirements while trying to serve global or regional audiences requires gambling on eSports platforms to go seamless after identity and age verification checks are done.
+For example, Passbase client ZLeague hosts tournaments for Warzone and Fortnite.
+In order to ensure the best gaming and viewer experiences, they ensure that paid entry tournament players are 18+ and legal residents of USA, Canada, UK, Ireland or Germany.

 How biometrics offer great user experience while securing identities

-While every industry and market can have different regulations online gaming and sports betting platforms that perform KYC checks can cover most requirements.
-Performing a KYC check can require as little as a scan of an official photo ID document (such as a national ID or passport) and a selfie.
+While every industry and market can have different regulations, online gaming and sports betting platforms that perform KYC checks can cover most requirements.
+Performing an online betting age or KYC check can require as little as a scan of an official photo ID document (such as a national ID or passport) and a selfie.
 Solutions such as Passbase use facial biometrics from a person’s selfie to match it to the photo in the ID document.
-The ID document can verify a person’s identity and can simultaneously perform an age check with the date of birth.
-With services like Passbase, this identity verification and age check is performed in less than a minute, providing a great user experience.
+The ID document can verify a person’s identity and can simultaneously perform an online sports betting age check with the date of birth.
+With services like Passbase, this identity verification and online gambling age check is performed in less than a minute, providing a great user experience.

 Companies using Passbase’s identity verification can also allow end users who have performed identity verification once to use biometric authentication to take a video selfie for future identity verification or passwordless logins, such as just before a tournament.

 Age verification is increasingly becoming essential for online gaming operators to navigate shifting regulatory landscapes, prevent fines, reduce player fraud, keep to online betting age requirements and fair play.
 Using a smooth identity verification solution can deliver great user experiences, open up new market and revenue opportunities, and build trust with paying participants and spectators.

 Passbase provides a convenient way for end users to prove their age and for your team to manage verifications from a unified dashboard.
 You can get started with the Passbase API or with SDKs for iOS, Android, and web.
-To see how age verification can work for your business, try Passbase today for free or book a demo.
+To see how age verification can work for your business, sign up with Passbase today or book a demo.